Perpetuator-LLC/cc-fe/README.md

 - [x] Verify email before access
 - [ ] Switch to new inject syntax
 - [x] On landing but login required add a next query param to redirect to after login
+- [ ] Consider ad supported free version? where products are part of outputs

 [ANGULAR.md](notes%2FANGULAR.md)
 [APEXCHARTS.md](notes%2FAPEXCHARTS.md)